 Visually, the game is above average, decent even.
 Obsidian have really committed to this spaghetti western meets 1960’s sci-fi B movie look (complete with shrink ray!), so the styling of the levels is very palpable.
 Aside from those jaggy teeth, the characters have been rendered with surprising detail, and The Outer Worlds manages to feel distinct enough to set itself apart from most RPG’s that have gone this route.

 Technically, the game needs some work.
 The frame rate could/should certainly be much higher, which tells me Obsidian needs economise by culling assets not rendered on-screen.
-This is further worsened by some really terrible pop-in.
-In some areas I would often wait in one spot for all the textures to finish rendering, only to find more pop-in once I started walking forward.
+This is further worsened by some really terrible texture pop-in.
+In some areas I would often wait in one spot for all the visual assets to finish rendering, only to find more pop-in once I started walking forward.

 The combat was also insipid at times.
-The player will be give access to a decent selection of guns, heavy weapons, melee weapons, and armour, all containing stats that players can modify or enhance at workstations.
-You can tell whoever was the designer lead on combat plays a lot of games like Destiny or Borderlands or Anthem.
+The player will be give access to a decent selection of guns, heavy weapons, melee weapons, and armour all accompanied by stats that players can modify or enhance at workstations.
+You can tell whoever was the designer lead on combat plays a lot of games like Destiny or Borderlands.

-In a game like this, however, the enemies just end up feeling a little bullet spongy when the weapons’ fire power is based in stats.
+In this case, however, enemies just end up feeling a little bullet spongy when the weapons’ fire power is based in stats.
 You blast them with huge balls of energy from ray guns, or you zap them with crackling bolts of electricity, but their health bars barely drain.
 Occasionally, their AI also does that ‘Bethesda’ thing where they run to a certain place, and become permanently rooted to the spot while the player is free to empty their entire clip at them.

 These are more like frustrations, however, rather than total deal-breakers.
 The Outer Worlds remains an appealing game because RPG’s nowadays rarely invest this much in their moment to moment gameplay.
 Publishers tend to fixate on the overall experience, which means that the smaller side quests and routine character encounters become generic, bland filler.